Basic Policy on Sustainability

-- Measures contributing to realization of the sustainability of both society/environment and the Kawasaki Group and enhancement of the Kawasaki Group’s corporate value, as well as their practice and state of achievement
+- Measures contributing to the realization of the sustainability of both society/environment and the Kawasaki Group and the enhancement of the Kawasaki Group’s corporate value, as well as their practice and state of achievement

 - Measures to understand, reduce, and eliminate the negative social and environmental impact of the Kawasaki Group’s business activities, as well as their practice and state of achievement

-Chaired by the president of Kawasaki Heavy Industries, the Sustainability Committee is composed of directors, internal company presidents, the director in charge of sustainability, Head Office division general managers, and others.
-Outside directors are requested to attend meetings so that the committee can glean the benefits of their external expertise and opinions and reflect them in its decision-making process.
+The Sustainability Committee is composed of internal company presidents, the director in charge of sustainability, the general managers of Head Office divisions, and others.
+Outside Directors attend meetings so that the committee can glean the benefits of their external expertise and opinions and reflect them in its decision-making process.
 Also, members of the Audit & Supervisory Committee participate in the committee as part of their auditing of the execution of business.

 The Sustainability Committee meets at least twice a year in principle.
-In fiscal 2021, it met three times.
+FY2022, it met three times.